Mastercard-Gateway/woocommerce-simplify-payment-gateway-plugin/README.md

 ## Frequently Asked Questions

 ### What countries does this plugin support?
-Simplify Commerce currently supported in US and Ireland.
+Simplify Commerce is currently supported in US and Ireland.
 We are constantly adding more countries.
-So, please check back to see if we have the country you are looking for.
+So, please check back in our website to see if we have the country you are looking for.

 ### Does this support recurring payments, like for subscriptions?
 Yes!